 - To see the OnInit() function paired with the source code, just tap Alt + M.

 - Now, write the following code in the section OnInit()

 In the MT4 MetaEditor, you generally need to write the following code:

-On the other hand, the code is narrated as a handle for an indicator for the MT5, and that why you write the following code in MT5:
+On the other hand, the code is narrated as a handle for an indicator for the MT5, and that is why you write the following code in MT5:

-- Now, to attain value from Moving Average EA, just write a function using the handle which you’ll see int he upcoming image:
+- Now, to attain value from Moving Average EA, just write a function using the handle which you’ll see in the upcoming image:

-As we discussed before, creating a function is necessary for getting the value for the EA/indicator using the MetaEditor5, and the function we use for getting values has a string which we call CopyBuffer().
+As we discussed before, creating a function is necessary for getting the value for the EA/indicator using the MetaEditor5, and the function we use for getting values has a string that we call CopyBuffer().

 Just go through the link -https://www.mql5.com/en/docs/series/copybuffer to read the document available.

-The code is like:
+The code is like this: